ttelcl/lcl-bike-app/design-and-implementation-notes/DataReview-Rides.md

 * In addition to these value bounds, there are also some other checks.
 In particular, some distance value are just blank.

+## Step 2: checking the times

+Since start and stop times are given for the ride, what is the point in providing the duration of the ride?
+You can calculate the duration from this two times, isn't it?
+Well ... it turns out that the duration calculated from the start and end times does not exactly match the given duration.
+Sometimes it is a few seconds short, sometimes a few seconds too long.

+I do not know why these durations are different, I recommend discussing this matter with the customer.
+For now it seems that it is not a good idea to throw away the given duration value to conserve space...